-HCD considered all comments and views and did not s specifically reject any comments received.
+HCD considered all comments and views and did not send any responses specifically rejecting comments received.

 7. Summary

 During the next year, HCD will build upon past experience, monitor community needs, and improve new strategies striving to meet the goals set in this Plan.
 HCD will continue to focus on using data-driven approaches and utilize various resident and stakeholder participation techniques to validate the needs and priorities set in the Con Plan.